abetusk/scratch/notes/Music-Theory.md

-For example, an increment of a 4,000Hz tone by 100Hz will most likely be close to imperceptible, whereas an increase of a 100Hz tone by a 100Hz tone will be perceived as having the same increment as increasing a 4,000Hz tone by another 4,000Hz.
+For example, an increment of a 4,000Hz tone by 100Hz will most likely be close to imperceptible, whereas an increase of a 100Hz tone by a 100Hz tone will be perceived as having the same increment as increasing a 4,000Hz tone to an 8,000Hz tone.

 The reason for this is most likely evolutionary, as nature evolved to perceive both the stampeding of elephants (~20Hz) to the buzzing of a mosquitoes (~400Hz) to recognizing